Skip to main content

 symbol = " "

-tmux lets you create persistent terminal sessions with multiple windows and panes.
-Close your terminal, and the tmux session keeps running.
-SSH into a server, start a tmux session, and disconnect — your processes continue running.
+tmux creates persistent terminal sessions with multiple windows and panes.
+Close your terminal, the session keeps running.
+SSH into a remote server, start tmux, lose your internet connection mid-deploy — your processes don't care.
+They're fine.

 # ~/.tmux.conf